AntanasMurelis/AntanasMurelis.github.io/index.md

 <!-- This transition into computational biology has enabled me to combine my foundational knowledge in molecular biology with advanced computational strategies, enhancing my ability to address complex, multidisciplinary challenges. -->

-For ones interested, I have an overview of my education and the projects I have been involved throughout the years.
+For ones interested, I have an overview of my education and the projects I have been involved in throughout the years.

 ## Education
 ---